 - 1) A member shall be entitled to appoint a proxy.
 A proxy may but need not be a Member of the Company and the provision of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 2) Where the member appoints more than one (1) proxy, the appointment shall be invalid.
-If the appointor is a Corporation, this form must be executed under its Common Seal or under the hand of its attorney. - 3) Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.

-An exempt authorised nominee refers to an authorised nominee defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA") which is exempted from compliance with the provisions of subsection 25A(1) of SICDA.

-- 4) The instrument appointing a proxy, with the power of attorney or other authority (if any) under which it is signed or a notarially certified or office copy of such power or authority, shall be deposited at the Registered Office of the Company at Suite 27-03, 27th Floor, Menara Keck Seng, 203 Jalan Bukit Bintang, 55100 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 5) For the purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available a Record of Depositors as at 21 July 2015 and only a Depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at this meeting and entitled to appoint proxy or proxies. - 6) The Audited Financial Statements in Agenda 1 is meant for discussion only as approval from shareholders is not required pursuant to the provision of Section 169(1) of the Companies Act, 1965.
-Hence, this Agenda is not put forward for voting by shareholders of the Company. - 7) EXPLANATORY NOTES ON SPECIAL BUSINESS

-(i) Resolution 7 - Proposed Shareholders' Mandate
+If the appointor is a Corporation, this form must be executed under its Common Seal or under the hand of its attorney. - 3) Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - An exempt authorised nominee refers to an authorised nominee defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA") which is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - 4) The instrument appointing a proxy, with the power of attorney or other authority (if any) under which it is signed or a notarially certified or office copy of such power or authority, shall be deposited at the Registered Office of the Company at Suite 27-03, 27th Floor, Menara Keck Seng, 203 Jalan Bukit Bintang, 55100 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 5) For the purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available a Record of Depositors as at 21 July 2016 and only a Depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at this meeting and entitled to appoint proxy or proxies. - 6) The Audited Financial Statements in Agenda 1 is meant for discussion only as approval from shareholders is not required pursuant to the provision of Section 169(1) of the Companies Act, 1965.
+Hence, this Agenda is not put forward for voting by shareholders of the Company. - 7) En Yusuf bin Jamil retires pursuant to Article 86 of the Articles of Association of the Company at the Thirty-Eighth Annual General Meeting ("38th AGM") of the Company.
+He has expressed that he does not wish to seek for re-election at the 38th AGM of the Company and therefore shall retire at the conclusion of the 38th AGM of the Company. - 8) EXPLANATORY NOTES ON SPECIAL BUSINESS - (i) Resolution 7 Proposed Shareholders' Mandate

-For further information on Resolution 7, please refer to the Circular to Shareholders dated 3 July 2015 accompanying the Company's Annual Report for the financial year ended 31 March 2015.
+For further information on Resolution 7, please refer to the Circular to Shareholders dated 1 July 2016 accompanying the Company's Annual Report for the financial year ended 31 March 2016.